idevanshu/primeNumber-rust/README.md

     <div>
         <h1>Prime Number Finder with NVIDIA GPU</h1>
   <h3>Overview</h3>
-  <strong>This project is a high-performance prime number finder that leverages the power of NVIDIA GPUs using the OpenCL framework.
-The application finds prime numbers up to a specified limit by utilizing the parallel computing capabilities of NVIDIA GPUs.</strong>
+  <strong>This project is a high-performance prime number finder that harnesses the computational power of NVIDIA GPUs through the OpenCL framework.
+By leveraging the parallel processing capabilities of GPUs, the application accelerates the search for prime numbers up to a specified limit, achieving faster results compared to traditional CPU-based methods.</strong>

   <h3>Requirements</h3>
         <ul>